grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 ##### Fixing incorrect endpoint issue
 - If the application is also running inside docker, make sure the application is sending traces to the correct endpoint (`tempo:<receiver-port>`).

-### Issue 2 - `tempodb_blocklist_length` is 0
+### Issue 2 - `tempo_ingester_traces_created_total` is 0

-If the value of `tempodb_blocklist_length` is 0, the possible reason is -
+If the value of `tempo_ingester_traces_created_total` is 0, the possible reason is -
-- Insufficient permissions to write to the back-end.
+- Network issues between distributors and ingesters.

+This can also be confirmed by checking the metric `tempo_request_duration_seconds_count{route='/tempopb.Pusher/Push'}` exposed from the ingester which indicates that it is receiving ingestion requests from the distributor.

 #### Solution

-- Log in to GCS/S3 to check if the blocks are present in the bucket.
-If you are using the local backend, look inside `/tmp/local/traces` to see if the blocks are present.
-- If blocks are missing, then it might indicate permission problems.
-Tempo Ingester requires LIST, GET and PUT permissions on the bucket.
-Ensure the container running the ingester has these permissions provided.
-- If you still see nothing, please [file an issue](https://github.com/grafana/tempo/issues/new/choose) on the Tempo repository with a description and the configuration used.
+- Check logs of distributors for a message like `msg="pusher failed to consume trace data" err="DoBatch: IngesterCount <= 0"`.
+  This is likely because no ingester is joining the gossip ring, make sure the same gossip ring address is supplied to the distributors and ingesters.

 ### Diagnosing and fixing issues with querying traces
 If you have determined that data has been ingested correctly into Tempo, then it is time to investigate possible issues with querying the data.